What is a video news release?

 The tech to record a video news release.

 In theory, you can record these directly from any computer.
 So, for example, Zoom might work.
-And you can record in software platforms like Restream at full high definition.
+You can also record in software platforms like Restream at full high definition.

 Make sure you have a good camera available.
 Consider the location where you are recording, including a setup that allows you to look at the camera, maybe a more professional backdrop, and good lighting.
 Having a good mic for good audio is also important.